 - Checking USAJOBS regularly, beginning in July, for Honors Program application announcements.
-Because of changes to the federal government hiring process implemented during the current administration, many federal agencies must recruit for entry-level positions (including Honors positions) through USAJOBS.
+Many federal agencies must recruit for entry-level positions (including Honors positions) through USAJOBS.

-- Checking the Arizona Handbook (password is thinmings) regularly, beginning in July, for Honors Program application announcements.
-Although the Handbook is not infallible, it remains the most comprehensive source on Honors program application information at the federal, state, and local levels.
+- Checking the Arizona Handbook (password is thinmints) regularly, beginning in July, for Honors Program application announcements.
+Although the Handbook is not infallible, it remains the most comprehensive source on Honors Program application information at the federal, state, and local levels.

 - Applying directly and through the Public Interest Interview Program (PIIP).
-Typically, several government agencies interview students through PIIP each year.
+Government agencies often interview 3Ls through PIIP.
 However, because many agencies receive more on-campus bids than can be accommodated through interview slots, you should apply directly to each agency, as well.
 Watch for e-mails about PIIP (including information about the bidding process and participating employers) in the coming weeks.

 - Networking.
-Because of the large number of applications received by government agencies, personal contacts can often mean the difference between an application languishing in an inbox or landing on a decisionmaker’s desk.
-Networking also helps you learn more about an agency’s structure and day-to-day work, which will allow you to write stronger cover letters and essays, where required.
+Because of the large number of applications received by government agencies, personal contacts can often mean the difference between an application languishing in an inbox or landing on a decision-maker’s desk.
+Networking also helps you learn more about an agency’s structure and day-to-day work, which will allow you to write stronger applications.